luxfi/finance/README.md

 This repository is using two main branches for deployments:

-- The [production deployment](https://alchemix.fi/) is built using `prod` branch codebase
+- The [production deployment](https://lux.finance/) is built using `main` branch codebase
-- The [staging deployment](https://staging.alchemix.fi/) is built using `staging` branch codebase
+- The [beta deployment](https://beta.lux.finance/) is built using `beta` branch codebase

 New branches, when pushed, will also be built using our Vercel CI/CD pipeline, so minimize unneccessary pushes to tracked branches.

 In general the process to contribute to the codebase looks like this:

-- Find [issue](https://github.com/alchemix-finance/alchemix-v2-frontend/issues) or new feature you want to work on
+- Find [issue](https://github.com/luxdefi/finance/issues) or new feature you want to work on
-- Branch off of `staging` and use that as your working branch
+- Branch off of `beta` and use that as your working branch
-- Once ready, a pull request is supposed to be opened to merge your branch into `staging`
+- Once ready, a pull request is supposed to be opened to merge your branch into `beta`

-With the next deployment cycle, `staging` and all changes in it will be merged into `prod`.
+With the next deployment cycle, `beta` and all changes in it will be merged into `prod`.

 Use descriptive language in your commit messages.
 Nobody likes to chase down changes to understand what is supposed to be changed.